-- Maintain composure despite stress, fatigue, professional pressures, and personal problems. - Do not access confidential staff information without a professional reason. - Do not abuse drugs or alcohol that could diminish the quality of patient care or professional performance. - Do not engage in political activity while on the Hospital's premises including wearing political buttons and discussing political issues.
+- Maintain composure despite stress, fatigue, professional pressures, and personal problems. - Do not access confidential staff information without a professional reason. - Do not abuse drugs or alcohol that could diminish the quality of patient care or professional performance.

 Controlled Substances

 Substance Abuse